JagadeeshKrishnaSNunna/EKS-with-Crossplane/README.md

     Kind

 ### Tools and Addons
-  1. [Crossplane](https://crossplane.io/docs/v1.7/) is an open source Kubernetes add-on that transforms your cluster into a universal control plane.
+  1. [Crossplane](https://crossplane.io/docs/v1.7/) is a Cloud Native Compute Foundation project.
+Crossplane is an open source Kubernetes add-on that            transforms your cluster into a universal control plane.
+Crossplane extends your Kubernetes cluster to support orchestrating any infrastructure or          managed service.
+Compose Crossplane’s granular resources into higher level abstractions that can be versioned, managed, deployed and consumed using        your favorite tools and existing processes.
+     #### Installation:
+     ```
+     kubectl create namespace crossplane-system

+     helm repo add crossplane-stable https://charts.crossplane.io/stable
+     helm repo update

+     helm install crossplane --namespace crossplane-system crossplane-stable/crossplane

+     ```
   2. [ArgoCD](https://argo-cd.readthedocs.io/en/stable/)